Shipwrecks on the Columbia River

 So that is pretty much all I have about this particular incident at the mouth of the Columbia River.
 The Shark also wrecked on the bar, but her story was quite different from that of the Peacock.
 The USS Shark was a schooner in the United States Navy, built and launched in 1821.
 In 1846 she was ordered to the Sandwich Islands [Hawaii] for repairs before she explored up the Columbia River — her instructions were to “obtain correct information of that country and to cheer our citizens in that region by the presence of the American flag.”
 In July 1846 she crossed the bar in safety, grounding once but making her way into the river without any material damage.
 After several weeks anchored off Fort Vancouver, she returned to the river mouth and spent the day making new observations of the bar in preparation for crossing.
 In spite of these preparations, she struck an uncharted shoal and was swept into the breakers by a swift tide.
 The ship was a total loss, but her entire crew was saved.
 Once again, the Hudson’s Bay Company coordinated a relief effort, dispatching food, tobacco and clothing.

-When the next James Birnie post is published, it will be posted here.
-I think it will be a lovely murder story! http://nancymargueriteanderson.com/james-birnie-eleven/
+When the next James Birnie post is published, it will be posted here. https://nancymargueriteanderson.com/james-birnie-eleven/

 Copyright, Nancy Marguerite Anderson, 2019.
 All rights reserved.